ayimany/ayimany/README.md

 # About me
-A young computer enthusiast which also happens to love cats
+A young computer enthusiast who also happens to love cats

 ## When it comes to computers...